UPEN-Thaitiel/upen-classroom-web-development-2025-01-css-introduction-CSS-Introduction/README.md

 ```
 ## Instructions:
 1. Clone the repository on your local machine.
-2. Edit the <code>index.html</code>  and <code>style.css</code>  files,  make the necessary modifications to match the <code>goal.png</code> on each folder, some folders have comments with additional instructions or hints.
+2. Edit the <code>index.html</code>  and <code>style.css</code>  files,  make the necessary modifications to match the <code>goal.png</code> on each folder, some files have comments with additional instructions or hints.
 3. Commit your changes and push them to the github repository.

 ## Evaluation criteria